tommysuen/Inventory-System/README.md

 # Inventory-System
-Can Track Inventory and Add and Adjust to see profits and revenue
+Can manage, track, add, modify inventory items using the Inventory System.